How Many Pillows Should You Sleep With?

 Most people with multiple pillows on their beds do not sleep on all these pillows.
 Some of these pillows are arranged on the bed for decoration can be used to improve spinal alignment and reduce joint pain throughout your body.

-Standard pillows are the larger, rectangular pillows most Americans typically purchase.
-Larger square pillows, or European pillows, may work well for people who sleep on their backs and or who want to prop their head and neck up while reading in bed.
+Standard pillows are the larger, rectangular pillows most people typically purchase.
+Larger square pillows may work well for people who sleep on their backs and or who want to prop their head and neck up while reading in bed.

 Accent pillows come in all shapes and sizes.
 The following are a few options you can use during sleep.